andrejbauer/mathematics-and-computation/_posts/2014-10-16-tedx-zeroes.md

   - Software
   - Talks
 ---
 I spoke at [TEDx University of Ljubljana](http://tedxul.si).
 The topic was how programming influences various aspects of life.
 I showed the audence how a bit of simple programming can reveal the beauty of mathematics.
-Taking John Baez&#8217;s [The Bauty of Roots](http://www.math.ucr.edu/home/baez/roots/) as an inspiration, I drew a very large image (20000 by 17500 pixels) of all roots of all polynomials of degree at most 26 whose coefficients are $-1$ or $1$.
-That&#8217;s 268.435.452 polynomials and 6.979.321.752 roots.
-It is two degrees more than Sam Derbyshire&#8217;s image,  so consider the race to be on!
+Taking John Baez's [The Bauty of Roots](http://www.math.ucr.edu/home/baez/roots/) as an inspiration, I drew a very large image (20000 by 17500 pixels) of all roots of all polynomials of degree at most 26 whose coefficients are $-1$ or $1$.
+That's 268.435.452 polynomials and 6.979.321.752 roots.
+It is two degrees more than Sam Derbyshire's image,  so consider the race to be on!
 Who can give me 30 degrees?

 <!--more-->